root-project/web/manual/histograms/index.md

 {% include figure_image
    img="set-parameters.png"
-   caption="Set Parameters of... dialog window.")."
+   caption="Set Parameters of... dialog window."
 %}

 3. Set the parameters of the fit function.